 Session 4: What's My Advantage?
 Students evaluate actual companies that have excelled in selecting and applying successful competitive advantages.

 Session 5: Competitive Advantages Students play a game that demonstrates effective competitive advantages and select the best for their own entrepreneurial venture.

 Session 6: Ethics Are Good For Business Students learn through case-studies how being ethical is good for business in the long run.

 Session 7: The Business Plan Students apply the key elements of successful entrepreneurs to their product or services and complete a sample business plan.

 created by student teams and submitted by deadline

-These videos will be viewed and voted on by startup mentors and thought leaders.
+These videos will be viewed and voted on by StartUp supporters and thought leaders.

 StartUp Finals Competition

-A select number of teams will be invited to participate in the JA StartUp Finals where they will work with mentors to perfect business plans and pitches and present ideas in a Shark Tank-style competition.
+A select number of teams will be invited to participate in the JA StartUp Finals where they will work with mentors to perfect business plans and make presentations to a panel of judges, who then deliberate and choose the winning team.
 The winning team earns a $2,500 scholarship and bragging rights!

 business plan; capitalization; company structure; entrepreneurship; financial tools; company launch; leadership; liquidate; marketing; personal action plan; pitch; product development process; product and service evaluation; quality control; sales techniques; supply chain; SWOT analysis.